-Ask people what pronouns people use.
+Ask people what pronouns they use.

-Everyone has pronouns they would like used for them or does not care what pronouns are used for them-but you will not know how to be respectful until you have asked.
-The easiest thing to do is ask all people what pronouns they prefer.
+Everyone has pronouns they would like used for them or they may not care what pronouns are used for them- but you will not know how to be respectful until you have asked.
+The easiest thing to do is ask, "What pronouns do you use?"
 He/him/his, she/her/her, ze/hir/hirs, and they pronouns are the most common gender pronouns.
-Some people do not have a pronoun preference and are comfortable with any pronouns.
+Some people are comfortable with any pronouns.
+Some people want no pronouns used for them.

-Some people get offended when asked their preferred pronouns.
-The most effective way to navigate this situation is to just explain that you were asking to be respectful and avoid assuming things about them, and that you ask everyone this question.
+Some people get offended when asked what pronouns they would like used for them.
+One effective way to navigate this situation is to just explain that you were asking to be respectful and avoid assuming things about them, and that you ask everyone this question.
 If you are in a situation that you cannot ask about the person's pronouns, use "they" pronouns.
 For example, "Sam is going to the store soon.
 Do you want them to get you anything?"
 Instead of saying, "Sam is going to the store soon.
 Do you want him/her to get you anything?"